benfoley/react-admin-app-template/README.md

 Add an authentication method in Firebase > Authentication > Get Started.
 The admin code in this project uses email signin method and no registration.

-Add yourself as a user in Firebase > Authentication.
+Add yourself as a user in Firebase > Authentication > Users.

 Copy the web config data from the Firebase project settings.
 These will be copied into the admin and client code.

 ## Data

-This project assumes a collection of docs with `first_key`, `title` and `info` (optional) fields.
+This project assumes that the data is a collection of docs with `title` and `info` (optional) fields.
+If you want to provide an ID for each entry, include the ID as the `first_key` value.
+If you don't include this key, Firebase will auto generate an ID.
 See the `data/sample.json` file for dummy data.
-Here's a snippet:
+Here's a snippet with just one doc:

 ```
 {
     "entry": [
         {
-            "first_key": "605750a86642f62e2302e873",
+            "first_key": "605750a83c1065c082efec0a",
             "title": "incididunt dolore tempor",
             "info": "this field is optional"
         }
     ]
 }
 ```

-Make a data file locally.
+If using a [JSON generator](https://next.json-generator.com/EyTd3VxV9) to build dummy data, the exported data may be a JSON array.
+Edit the exported data file and wrap the data array with the "entry" name and enclose it in an object `{}` as per the example above.

-If using a [JSON generator](https://next.json-generator.com/EyTd3VxV9) to build dummy data, the exported data will be a JSON array.
-Edit the exported data file and wrap the data array with the "entry" name and enclose it in an object `{}` as per the template above.
+Make a data file locally with seed data and import it to Firestore using [firestore-export-import](https://www.npmjs.com/package/firestore-export-import).

-Import the data to Firestore using [firestore-export-import](https://www.npmjs.com/package/firestore-export-import).
+To use your own data schema, remember to change the admin site and app code!

 ## Code